 Presently, commercial vehicle crash rates have increased in Idaho, in-spite of the education and enforcement efforts CVS has implemented.
-Severe weather effected commercial vehicle crashes more this year than in previous years.
+One factor in commercial vehicle crashes is weather.
+Severe weather impacts crash rates in Idaho as noted in the following chart.
 The record winter snowfall in 12/2016 and 1/2017 increased commercial vehicle crashes over 36% from the same period in the previous year.
 Fatal crashes were also up during that period by approximately 43%.
 (See charts below).

-The other factor contributing to the increased crash rates in Idaho are fewer Idaho State Police Patrol Officers available for traffic enforcement and other proactive law enforcement activities.
+Another factor contributing to the increased crash rates in Idaho are fewer Idaho State Police Patrol Officers available for traffic enforcement and other proactive law enforcement activities.
 From 2008-2011, the Idaho State Police was forced to eliminate and/or leave several positions unfilled due to budget hold backs and shortfalls.
 Since that time, ISP has worked to increase the number of patrol officers across the state.
-Additional personnel have been hired, however; the training process is lengthy.
-The field training process for new patrol officers alone is a minimum of three (3) months and requires an additional patrol officer being taken away from traffic enforcement to train the new officer.
-Because it takes time to hire and train quality personnel, it will be 2019 before ISP is back or close to pre 2008 enforcement personnel rates.
+Additional personnel have been hired, but because it takes time to hire and train quality personnel, it will be calendar year 2019 before ISP is back or close to pre 2008 enforcement personnel rates.
+Right now, there is approximately 1 CVS Specialist per every 52,769 licensed drivers in Idaho and I per every 4,484 miles of roadway.

-In 2017, the Idaho Trucking Association approached the Idaho Legislature and proposed increasing the number of CVS Specialists in Idaho.
-For the first time in many years, CVS received the full support of the Idaho State Senate, who proposed and passed adding two (2) additional Commercial Vehicle Safety Specialists to the CVS Program.
+In Idaho, all full time employees, (FTE's), must be approved and allocated to each state agency by the Idaho Legislature.
+This can make increasing the number of personnel resources challenging and at times a lengthy process.
+Fortunately for CVS, in 2018, the Idaho Trucking Association approached the Idaho Legislature and proposed increasing the number of CVS Specialists in Idaho.
+For the first time in many years, CVS received the full support of the Idaho State Senate, who proposed and passed adding two (2) additional Commercial Vehicle Safety Specialists to the CVS Program, and the matching state funds (15%) to support them.
 These positions were added by the Senate without a formal request from ISP, suggesting they see the value of and support the CVS Program in Idaho.
 CVS is optimistic that having continued support from the Idaho Legislature will increase both the number of CVS Specialists available for MCSAP activities and the number of ISP Patrol Officers available to conduct traffic enforcement and other safety activities.